Technical Analysis Basics

 • Commonly used for short-term trading but applicable to any timeframe.

-Real-World Example: Identifying a Trend
+Real-World Example: Trading a Support Bounce

 Limitations of Technical Analysis